Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: SQEIAR Epidemic Model

 \section{SQEIAR Epidemic Model}

 Let $\Omega$ be a connected, bounded domain in $\mathbb{R}^{d}$; $d \in \{1,2,3\}$ with a smooth boundary $\partial\Omega$.
 Let $x \in \Omega$ and $t \in [0, \tau]$ for $\tau > 0$.
 The nonlinear SQEIAR epidemiological model involves six non-negative state variables: $S(t,x)$, $Q(t,x)$, $E(t,x)$, $A(t,x)$, $I(t,x)$, and $R(t,x)$.
-In this context, $S(t,x)$ represents the total number of population at risk to catch the infection at time $t$ and position $x$, i.e., individuals who are susceptible but not yet infected. $Q(t,x)$ denotes the number of quarantined individuals at time $t$ and position $x$.
-When susceptible individuals contract the disease, they enter the exposed group, denoted as $E(t,x)$.
-After a certain period, the exposed individuals start transmitting the infection at a rate $k$.
-Some of them exhibit symptoms, categorized as $I(t,x)$, and can transmit the virus, while others show no visible symptoms, labeled as $A(t,x)$.
-Finally, when the fraction $(1-p)$ moves to the group of infected population, a fraction $p$ of the asymptomatic population transitions to the group of individuals who have recovered from the pandemic, represented by $R(t,x)$.
-A part $(1-\alpha)f$ of infected population will die because of the infection.
+In this context, $S(t,x)$ represents the total number of population at risk to catch the infection at time $t$ and position $x$, i.e., individuals who are susceptible to infection but not yet infected. $Q(t,x)$ denotes the number of quarantined individuals at time $t$ and position $x$.
+When susceptible individuals contract the disease, they enter the exposed group, denoted as $E(t,x)$; they are infected, but we cannot detect them.
+After a certain period of time, the exposed individuals start transmitting the infection at a rate $k$.
+Some of them exhibit symptoms, categorized as $I(t,x)$, while the others show no visible symptoms, labeled as $A(t,x)$.
+After a period of time, a fraction \((1-p)\) of the asymptomatic population moves to the infected group, while the remainder transitions to the group of individuals who have recovered, represented by \(R(t,x)\).
+A part $(1-\alpha)f$ of infected population will die because of the infection, while the rest joins the recovered group.
 Furthermore, some recovered individuals may be susceptible to reinfection at a rate $\xi$.

+To apply our control strategy mentioned in paragraph three of the introduction, we assume that quarantine must be implemented for the susceptible population in \(n\) (\(n \in \mathbb{N}^*\)) fixed regions, denoted as \(\omega_i\) (\(i=1, \ldots, n\)), within the total space \(\Omega\).
+Dividing the total space into smaller regions provides a more practical approach, allowing us to focus on areas where the disease spreads more rapidly due to factors such as population density, mobility, healthcare access, and environmental conditions.
+Quarantine is applied to the susceptible population in each region \(\omega_i\) at a rate \(\chi_{\omega_i}(x)v(t,x)\), $x\in \Omega$, where \(\chi_{\omega_i}\) is the characteristic function on $\omega_i$ (see Figure \ref{fig0}).
+Thus, the total quarantine rate applied across all specified regions within the space $\Omega$ is give by

-Figure \ref{Fig 1} provides a visual summary of the biological dynamics of our model.
+In addition to quarantine, treatment is applied to infected individuals at a rate \(u(t,x)\) as a complementary control measure to minimize the mortality rate \((1-\alpha)f\), while also reducing the transmission rate.
+Figure \ref{Fig 1} provides a visual summary of the biological dynamics of our model with these control measures, illustrating the interaction between susceptible, quarantined, exposed, asymptomatic, infected, and recovered individuals.

-The dynamic of our control model is characterized by the following system of partial differential equations (Equation \ref{eq 1}), governing various compartments within the system for $t\in[0,\tau]$ and $x\in\Omega$:
+The dynamics of our model are characterized by the following system of Partial Differential Equations (PDEs):